kings-gambit/bro-blackbook/README.md

 These are a lot of rules, but they are necessary for Bro to read the file properly.

-These rules are all enforced by the `cleaner.py` script I wrote in the bookie repository.
-I recommend using this rather than checking manually, as this will bring your attention directly to lines that are misformatted.
+These rules are all enforced by the `cleaner.py` script.
+I recommend using this rather than checking manually, as it will bring your attention directly to lines that are misformatted.

 ### Updating the Lists

-Any of the blacklists can be updated in real time and the changes will be reflected in the Bro instance.
+Any of the blacklists can be updated and the changes will be reflected in real-time for your Bro instance.
 However, I recommend making changes to the file in atomic chunks (i.e., adding full lines and entries at a time and never writing an incomplete state to the file).